LoganThomasCS/nextgenMissingAcct/README.md

 ## Solution

-Deeploy an SP that will generate an account for missing ones for guarantors to fix the missing encounters.
+Deploy an SP that will generate an account for missing ones for guarantors to fix the missing encounters.
 Modify it with a parameter to also be used for these employer encounters.

 Flip guarantors for the overloaded employer (and possibly future employers) to the person when the balance is 0 and the encounter is in a History status.